vercel/next.js/readme.md

   <ul><li><a href="./examples/with-amp">Google AMP</a></li></ul>
 </details></p>

-Pages in `Next.js` skip the definition of the surrounding document's markup.
+Pages in `Next.js` skip the definition of the surrounding document markup.
 For example, you never include `<html>`, `<body>`, etc. To override that default behavior, you must create a file at `pages/_document.js`, where you can extend the `Document` class:

 ```jsx
 // pages/_document.js